jennur/magic-the-gathering/README.md

 1. Clone or download this repository
 2. Navigate to the project folder in your command line
 3. Run `npm install`
-4. Run `yarn serve` and hack yourself into Michaels account from localhost:8080, with Michaels special credentials:
+4. Run `yarn serve` and hack yourself into Michael's account from localhost:8080, with his special credentials:
 <br />

 👨‍💼 Username: Michael <br />